Annex 10 - Crisis Communication Plan

 - Restore order and/or confidence.

 Emergency communications will be directed and managed by Communications and Marketing.
-Communications and Marketing will work in concert with the university's Incident Management Team in communicating a response to the crisis.
+Communications and Marketing will work in concert with the University's Incident Management Team (IMT) in communicating a response to the crisis.

-The campus homepage/gateway website, www.binghamton.edu is the primary tool for all crisis and emergency communications – campus community members, press and others will be directed to the site for frequently updated and reliable information.
+The campus alert page website, binghamton.edu/alert, is the primary tool for all crisis and emergency communications.
+Campus community members, press and others will be directed to the site for frequently updated and reliable information.
 Social media will also be deployed when necessary.
-The official campus emergency website, www.binghamton.edu/alert, shall be used to provide official information from Binghamton University.
+This official campus emergency website shall be used to provide official information from Binghamton University.

 General Media Inquiries